infinity0/msg-notes/appendix/05-hybrid.rst

   keeping them in the session, and it fails (for the latter case, this is inevitable due to rule LOI), then propose an operation to exclude them.

+The following rules are about entering, but the reasoning behind them demands that we discuss them *after* the above rules about leaving:

+Rule EAL:
-When trying to exclude a member from the cryptographic session, who has already left the channel: if this member re-enters the channel before we exclude them from the session, we can just auto-kick them until we exclude them.
+  When trying to exclude a member from the cryptographic session, who already left the channel: if this member re-enters the channel before we exclude them from the session, we can just auto-kick them until we exclude them.

 The above auto-exclusion rules, together with rule XP, should ensure that we mostly don't get to a state where a member is in the channel and expects to be included, but no-one tries to do this.

 If everyone that wants to exclude them leaves the channel, then there are a few race conditions where they would never be kicked. [#Nrace]_ So, they should